blackmanjw/RISTRETTO-Simulator-Toolkit/README.md

 python analysis.py onaxis/PDS70b_Ha_80_14_3600s 2 all	Plot all 4 Ha variants for that object
 python analysis.py plotall	Make 3 “all” plots (for WISPIT2b, PDS70b, 2MJ1612b) and then combine them into one figure with 3 subplots

+16. You can run Lovis original approximate simulation with <code>python simulation_lovis.py</code>.
+This requires the data in the harps_pds70 and Halpha_model subdirectories.
 #### Also

 1. <code> python ao-coupling.py </code> is used to generate the adaptive optics coupling map for the different fibres (1,2, 3-7 averaged).
 For the off axis case we only consider Fibre 2.
 The output of this code is <code>ao-coupling/fibre_offaxis_vs_distance.txt</code>.
 This is read-in and interpolated when running makecsv.py with a specified separation.